basilwong/basilwong.github.io/_pages/about.md

   - /about.html
 ---

-To start, I'd like to thank you for coming.
-I essentially made this website for displaying my (limited) feats to potential employers, but it also serves as a journal for myself.

-At the top you will see 3 catagories, feel free to check them out:
+Thanks for checking out my website!
+I am an UBC Engineering Physics 2019 Grad interested in building things via software and physics.
+I love working in teams, and am always looking to learn.
+Please check out the rest of my website to learn more about my past projects and experience.

  * CV: Expanded version of my resume.
 Resumes I've handed or sent out are curated, so here's the full description of my experience/qualifications.

  * Portfolio: Projects I've worked on that I think are really cool.

- * About Me: Kind of a blog series about my life outside of tech.
+ * About Me: My life outside of tech.